steveturbek/turbek.com/articles/tangible-interfaces-class.md

 ## "Looks like" and a "Works like" prototypes

-Students often compromise the form of their design model to accommodate the prototype electronics.
+Students sometimes compromise the designed form of their design model to accommodate the prototype electronics.
+We don't make that mistake in this class.

+Your design may be too small to hold the electronics, that is totally normal early in the design process.
+That's why we make "looks like" (aka actual size and shape) models, to see how it feels, and also, larger prototypes to test interaction, So for example, if you were designing an electronic ring remote, you could make one the size of a bracelet, or have the wires coming out into a box.
+Totally normal for prototyping.

 When designing modern products, Designers and Engineers often make a "looks like" and a "works like" prototype.
 They are often look totally different until late in the engineering process.
 The goal of 'works like' prototypes is to quickly change and learn.
 Form follows function, but often you don’t know what the function looks like\!
 Example of a “works like” prototype: [the original iPhone Prototype](https://web.archive.org/web/20190501154547/https://www.theverge.com/2019/3/19/18263844/apple-iphone-prototype-m68-original-development-board-red)